vmcilwain/my_todo/README.md

 ```

 ## setup
-Create and migrate the DB
+Create and migrate the DB - This always needs to be run after every deployment to set the proper paths at the very least.

 `my_todo rake db:migrate`